Ridzuan Ahmad

 Ridzuan bin Ahmad is a Malaysian politician.
 He has served as State Leader of the Opposition of Negeri Sembilan from October 2023 to March 2024.
 He is currently serving as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Gemas since August 2023.
 He is a member of Malaysian United Indigenous Party which a member of Perikatan Nasional coalition.

+Political career

+Ridzuan served as the BERSATU Tampin division chief before resigning on 11 July 2026, quitting BERSATU at the same time.